EmilynnJ/studio/deploy/README.md

-# SoulSeer Deployment Package
+# SoulSeer Deployment

-This package contains a fixed version of the SoulSeer application for deployment.
+This is the deployment package for SoulSeer.

-## Setup Instructions
+## Deployment Instructions

-1. Upload this package to your Render project
-2. Set all required environment variables in the Render dashboard
+1. Make sure all environment variables are set in the Render dashboard:
-3. Deploy the application
+   - Firebase configuration
+   - Stripe keys
+   - WebRTC configuration

+2. The build command is: `npm install; npm run build`
+3. The start command is: `npm start`

-## Admin Setup
+## Troubleshooting

-After deployment:
-1. Access `/admin-setup.html` to set up the admin account
-2. Log in with your admin credentials
+If you encounter build errors related to module resolution:

+1. Check that all import paths are correct (no spaces after the @ symbol)
+2. Ensure next.config.js is properly configured
+3. Verify that all UI components are present in the src/components/ui directory